-This card offers 30,000 Starwood Preferred Guest/Marriott Rewards points after spending £1,000 in your first 3 months of card membership.
+This card offers 30,000 Marriott Bonvoy points after spending £1,000 in your first 3 months of card membership.

 As the UK Marriott credit card has been missing in action for a number of years now, this card is the best way of earning Marriott points via credit card spend in the UK.

 What can I do with 30,000 SPG points?